 Old Fashion Refrigerator Cookie are sometimes called sliced cookies or icebox cookies because the dough is chilled until firm.
 Then the dough cut into thin slices and baked.
 This is a great cookie to prepare to have on hand in case of last minute company, or housewarming gift.
 The dough can be made in advance and frozen until you are ready to use.

 During the late 1920’s and 1930’s, my Grandma Myers used this very recipe to bake these delicious Old Fashioned Refrigerator Cookies in the oven of her wood stove.
 My mother tells me that they used to test the heat by sticking their hand in the oven until the temperature felt right, and then they put the cookies in.
 Do not worry – these cookies have been adapted for use in our modern ovens.
 This century old recipe is still delicious!!

-Photo was shared with me by my sister, Carol Arroyo, and her website called
+Photo was shared with me by my sister, Carol Arroyo, and her baking website called The Baking Pan

 1/4 cup butter, room temperature

 1 teaspoon pure vanilla extract